Classification of discontinuities: Counting discontinuities of a function

-Tom Apostol follows partially the classification above by considering only removal and jump discontinuities.
+Tom Apostol follows partially the classification above by considering only removable and jump discontinuities.
 His objective is to study the discontinuities of monotone functions, mainly to prove Froda’s theorem.
-With the same purpose, Walter Rudin and Karl R. Stromberg study also removal and jump discontinuities by using different terminologies.
+With the same purpose, Walter Rudin and Karl R. Stromberg study also removable and jump discontinuities by using different terminologies.
 However, furtherly, both authors state that $R \cup J$ is always a countable set (see).

-The term essential discontinuity seems to have been introduced by John Klippert.
-Furtherly he also classified essential discontinuities themselves by subdividing the set $E$ into the three following sets:
+The term essential discontinuity has evidence of use in mathematical context as early as 1889.
+However, the earliest use of the term alongside a mathematical definition seems to have been given in the work by John Klippert.
+Therein, Klippert also classified essential discontinuities themselves by subdividing the set $E$ into the three following sets:

 Of course $E=E_1 \cup E_2 \cup E_3.$ Whenever $x_0\in E_1,$ $x_0$ is called an essential discontinuity of first kind.
 Any $x_0 \in E_2 \cup E_3$ is said an essential discontinuity of second kind.
 Hence he enlarges the set $R \cup J$ without losing its characteristic of being countable, by stating the following: